AspenRayne/MakeChangeProject/README.md

 ## What I Learned
 I learned how useful casting can be when dealing with decimals.
-I also learned that operating with doubles can have many decimal points, which can cause the outcome to be inaccurate.
+I also learned that operating with doubles can have many decimal points, which can cause the outcome to be inaccurate;
-As well as adding 0.001 can fix inaccuracies with decimal places.
+adding 0.001 can fix inaccuracies with decimal places.

 ## Technologies used